cloudflare/cloudflare-docs/products/images/src/content/image-resizing/url-format.md

     <Definitions>

     - **`fit=scale-down`**
-      - Image will be shrunk in size to fully fit within the given `width` or `height`, but wwill not be enlarged.
+      - Image will be shrunk in size to fully fit within the given `width` or `height`, but will not be enlarged.

     - **`fit=contain`**
       - Image will be resized (shrunk or enlarged) to be as large as possible within the given `width` or `height` while preserving the aspect ratio.